Skip to main content

 Two people stand with their fat bikes at Sundance Lodge in front of a snowy mountain in Banff National Park.

-With snow covering many of the trails in Banff National Park, it’s easy to assume that cycling season is long gone.
-However, with the rise in popularity of fat biking, exploring your favorite trails in winter has never been better!
-Experience the park in a brand-new way, explore a new area, or simply travel through the Banff Townsite by bike.
-It’s the perfect activity for your next trip to the Canadian Rockies.
+Fat biking in Banff and Lake Louise is the ultimate winter adventure and is accessible to anyone who can ride a regular bike.
+Experience the park in a brand-new way, explore a new area, or travel through the Banff Townsite by bike.
+It's the perfect activity for your next trip to the Canadian Rockies.

-Fat bikes were initially developed for desert travel, and are equipped with two wide tires, making them ideal for movement in unstable terrain - including snow.
+Fat bikes were initially developed for desert travel and are equipped with two wide tires, making them ideal for movement in unstable terrain - including snow.
 Many of the local fat bike trails in the Banff area are groomed and maintained, and the wide tires give additional traction and stability throughout the ride.

-First time on a fat bike?
-Not to worry - with plenty of local shops offering rentals, and even guided experiences, discovering the area in winter couldn’t be easier.
-In the Banff townsite, visit Snowtips-Bactrax on Bear Street, or stop by Chateau Mountain Sports at the Banff Springs Hotel to rent a bike for the day.
-For a guided experience, check out the Bikescape Winter Fat Biking Tours - potentially the best way for beginners to enjoy the activity.
+In the Banff townsite, visit Snowtips-Bactrax on Bear Street, Banff Cycle + Sport on Wolf Street, Black Diamond Rentals in Banff Park Lodge, or stop by Chateau Mountain Sports at the Banff Springs Hotel to rent a fat bike for the day.
 Looking to explore further west?
 Wilson Mountain Sports in the Lake Louise Village will happily gear you up for your two-wheeled adventure.

 Two cyclists on fat bikes traveling across a snow covered bridgeTwo cyclists on fat bikes traveling across a snow covered bridgeTwo cyclists on fat bikes traveling across a snow covered bridge